These are my nine top tools to keep you lean while also eating delicious food.

 The wide blade is useful for transporting prepared veggies either via either scooping them onto the blade like a small plate or scraping the produce off your cutting board using the back of your knife.

 Overall, a chef’s knife is better for slicing, dicing and mincing.
 A smaller blade makes it compulsory to saw through some foods, thus making your lined-up food disorganized.
 The way chef’s knife’s blades are designed allows for overall quicker and more efficient preparation.

-Two knives I use and recommend are Kuhn Rikon 6-Inch Knife and Victorinox 10-Inch Knife.
+Two knives I use and recommend are Shun Classic 8-inch chef’s knife and Victorinox 10-Inch Knife.
 Depending on your budget you may choose a cheaper one or a more expensive one, but keep in mind you generally get what you pay for.